Commitments that survive a timezone crossing.

-The real coordination failure
+The real coordination failure isn't communication.

 Your distributed team has Slack, Jira, Notion, Linear, GitHub.
 They're full of communication.
 What they don't have is a layer that makes commitments binding.
 Decisions get made in Zoom calls and live in nobody's notes.
 Approvals happen in DMs that don't survive the next sprint.
-Scope changes get agreed verbally and reversed when someone's offline and can't defend them.
+Scope changes get agreed verbally — and reversed the moment someone's offline and can't defend them.
 This isn't a tooling problem.
 It's a structural gap: no mechanism exists to make a commitment survive a timezone crossing.

-A declaration is not a message
+A declaration is not a message.

 Every time an engineer publishes a wrap, they're making a deliberate choice about what to put on the record.